2025 Korea Cup

-The 2025 Korea Cup, known as the 2025 Hana Bank Korea Cup (2025 하나은행 코리아컵) for sponsorship reasons, is the 30th edition of the Korea Cup and second season renamed from Korean FA Cup.
-The winners could qualify for the 2026–27 AFC Champions League Elite (if they finish top four in the 2025 K League 1) or 2026–27 AFC Champions League Two (if they finish outside the top four in the 2025 K League 1).
-Pohang Steelers are the defending champions, having won their sixth cup title the previous year but was eliminated from Gimpo FC 1-2 in round of 16.
+The 2025 Korea Cup, known as the 2025 Hana Bank Korea Cup (2025 하나은행 코리아컵) for sponsorship reasons, was the 30th edition of the Korea Cup.
+The winners of the competition could have qualified for the 2026–27 AFC Champions League Elite if they would have finished top four in the 2025 K League 1.
+Pohang Steelers were the defending champions, having won their sixth cup title the previous year, but were eliminated by Gimpo FC 2–1 in the round of 16.

+Jeonbuk Hyundai Motors won their sixth cup title after defeating Gwangju FC 2–1 in the final after extra time, completing the Double.

 Schedule

 The draw was held on 12 February 2025 at the Soccer Hall in Seoul.
 It decided all the match-ups from the first round to the fourth round (round of 16) along with the playing dates.

-The Second draw was held on 11 June 2025 at the Soccer Hall in Seoul.
-It decided all the match-ups from the Quarter final to the Final along with the playing dates.
+The second draw was held on 11 June 2025, and decided all the match-ups from the quarter-finals to the final.